-Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of matriculation and annually through Health Information and Credential Policy.
+Students enrolled in programs with clinical components are required to submit a urine drug screen within six weeks of the first day of classes through Health Information and Credential Policy.
 Students are required to comply with clinical facility policies, which may include random drug screening.